 This will identify which of the eligible tenderers will deliver best value for money for the organisation, based on the Most Economically Advantageous Tender (MEAT), depending on the criteria agreed by the User Intelligence Group (UIG).

-In accordance with regulation 76(10) of The Public Contracts (Scotland) Regulations, contracts must be awarded on the basis of both quality and price.
+In accordance with regulation 67 of The Public Contracts (Scotland) Regulations, contracts must be awarded on the basis of both quality and price.
 Your Organisation must not therefore use price only or cost only as the sole award criteria.
-Instead, your Organisation must identify the Most Economically Advantageous Tender on the basis of the Best Price Quality Ratio, which must be assessed on the basis of criteria linked to the subject matter of the contract and must include the price or cost using a cost effectiveness approach.
+Instead, your Organisation must identify the Most Economically Advantageous Tender on the basis of the best price quality ratio, which must be assessed on the basis of criteria linked to the subject matter of the contract and must include the price or cost using a cost-effectiveness approach.

 Quickfire Guide

-You may find it useful to refer back to the Strategic Positioning Action Plans to help decide the appropriate price/quality ratio to apply.
+You may find it useful to refer back to the Strategic Positioning Action Plans, linked below at the bottom of the page, to help decide the appropriate price-quality ratio to apply.

 The table below provides some suggested criteria and ratios depending on the nature of the commodity/service being procured: